-- This system can be used for filtering, finishing and bottling, making the transition between these steps seamless.
+- This system can be used for filtering, finishing and bottling, and makes the transition between these steps seamless.

 - The pans are handcrafted out of 22ga mirror finish stainless steel (which is food grade and rust resistant).

-- All pans are handcrafted and our TIG welds come with a lifetime guarantee.
+- All pans are handcrafted and all TIG welds come with a limited lifetime warranty.

 - The syrup pan has built-in full-length handles on each side.

 - Set of Flat Filters are precut and ready to go.

 - Place the main pan on a sturdy, level surface.
 Insert the Filter Tray on top of the main pan.